 Outdoor loose tube cable has the gel-filled design protecting the cable from moisture environment.
 The gel within the loose-tube construction stops the penetration of water and keeps it away from the fiber.
 Also, it keeps water from freezing near the fiber at low temperatures which reduces the chance of stress fractures.
 Fibers are bundled inside a small plastic tube that can protect fibers from outside stresses.
 Outdoor loose tube cable is often used in conduits, strung overhead or buried directly into the ground.

-Outdoor ribbon cable has high fiber counts and small cable diameter.
+Outdoor ribbon fiber optic cable has high fiber counts and small cable diameter.
 It contains the most fibers in the smallest cable.
 These fibers are laid out in rows as ribbons, and ribbons are laid on top of each other.
 Likewise, it also has gel-filled protection to block outside water.
 Ribbon cable makes installation much faster and easier since mass fusion splicers can join a ribbon at once.

 Outdoor armored cable is a direct buried type that prevents itself from animal bite.
 The metal armoring between two jackets effectively prohibits rodent penetration.
 Outdoor armored cable can be divided into light armored and heavy armored types.
 The former has the protective plastic jacket with the same durability and longevity of a stainless steel cable with a lighter weight.
 The latter is wrapped in a wire circle to be applied for underwater regions that near shores and shoals.